HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_core_sidecar_log.md

 As an additional feature for the rotating logs,  the custom sidecar container has a script that is capable of finding the recently updated log file and fetching the logs from that file.
 The script can also find a file from a pattern matching file name.

-So in that case, the file pattern matching argument can be passed to identify the file from that pattern matching.
-And for the rotating logs the file picking mechanism (recently added/updated file will be picked) working as it is among those files.
+So, the file pattern matching argument can be passed to identify the file that matches the pattern.
+For the rotating logs, the file picking mechanism (recently added/updated file will be picked) works as it is among those files.

 !!!example "Example:"
     The following example starts a new sidecar container, and exposes the logs with the file pattern matching ability.